varan81/Growatt-MIC-Marstek-Venus-E-3.0-Nulleinspeisung/README.md

 ## 📌 Current Project Status (April 2026)

+**We are making excellent progress!** The core system runs absolutely stable and is already successfully in production use.

-**The core system is completely stable and actively running in production.** We are currently fine-tuning the details, partly driven by community feedback.
-This specifically includes optimizing the mathematical smoothing (control speed and deadbands) to perfectly harmonize the interaction between the inverter's inherent latency and the fast reaction times of AC-coupled battery systems (like the Marstek).
+Currently – also thanks to valuable feedback and testing from the community – we are fine-tuning the final details.
+This specifically includes the ongoing optimization of the new PI controller (response time and offset buffer).
+The main goal is to make the interaction between the network- and hardware-induced inertia of the Growatt inverter and the lightning-fast response time of AC battery systems (like the Marstek) even more harmonious and efficient.

 ## ✨ Key Features
 * **Smart Charging:** Charges the Marstek battery with full power (1500W) up to 100% SoC, then automatically switches to true Zero-Export to cover your house load.